If you’ve been following me on Instagram, you’ll have seen that I went to the Czech Republic a fortnight ago.

 - It is made of 600m³ (21,200ft³) of larch wood and 345 tonnes of steel.

-- Apparently it can resist winds of up to 186mph – it was extremely windy while we were up there.
+- Apparently it can resist winds of up to 186mph – I’m not sure exactly how windy that is, but it was extremely windy while we were up there.

 - When it’s time to get down, the 100m (328ft) long helter-skelter slide can take visitors back to ground level – unfortunately this was closed when we went.
 Boo.